malharskywalker/DigiCrop-Backend/README.md

 * **services.py** → business logic layer
 * **utils.py** → file and helper utilities
 * **main.py** → API routing layer

-This structure is cleaner than putting everything in one file and is closer to a real backend project layout.

 ---